ajfclark/LishiKeyCuttingGuides/README.md

 ## Images

-These two images are the default and wide-mode generated versions:
+These two images are the default and wide-mode generated versions (for 6-pin Schlage, as above):

 ![](img/generated.png) ![](img/generated-wide.png)